kyle-tennison/notes/independent study/Stress Tensors.md

 ![[image-26.png]]

-If you are trying to find the net force in the x axis (shown here), you need to account for how the force will change over the material element.
+If you are trying to find the net force along the x-axis (shown here), you need to account for how the force will change over the material element.
 For example, the green value at the bottom shows:

 $$-\sigma_{yx}dxdz$$

-This is the shear stress (Force/Area), times the area of the $dx\cdot dz$ face on the material element, given a partition of force in the x direction.
-Then, at the top is it's compliment stress (also in green), shown as:
+This is the shear stress (force/area) times the area of the $dx\cdot dz$ face on the material element, given a partition of force in the x direction.
+Then, at the top is its complementary stress (also in green), shown as:

 $$\left( \sigma_{yx}+\frac{\partial \sigma_{yx}}{\partial y}dy \right)dxdz$$

-Here, we need to add $(\partial \sigma_{yx}/\partial y)dy$ to account for the *change in stress over the element's size*.
-This is simply a first-order expansion of the Taylor Series.
+Here, we need to add $\left(\frac{\partial \sigma_{yx}}{\partial y}\right)dy$ to account for the *change in stress over the element's size*.
+This is simply a first-order expansion of the Taylor series.

 ## Stress Deviator Tensor